louis-dotfiles/neovim/CONTRIBUTING.md

 ## Plugins

 Here's the complete list of plugins and what we use them for:
+- action-preview: preview the effect of LSP actions.
 - align: tabulate text.
 - barbecue: file and LSP information at the top of every buffer.
 - cmp-buffer: completes buffer names.